paesanilab/MB-Fit/psi4_training_set/scripts/README.md

 Python script to perform calculations of energies on one-body molecules.
-A script to perform calculations on two-body interactions has yet to be made.

 To run the script, use the following in the command line:

 python run_psi4_1B.py @config.args